-The extra demands combined with the typical stress around the holidays can cause most of us to fall into the trap rigid thinking and the belief that all needs to be absolutely idyllic in order to be happy.
+The extra demands combined with the typical stress around the holidays can cause most of us to fall into the trap rigid thinking and the belief that life should be idyllic.
 If you struggle with anxiety, this season can be an especially difficult time.
-Perfectionism is something cognitive behavioral therapists see often; here are some good CBT-based tips on how to help yourself during the rest of 2017
+Perfectionism is something cognitive behavioral therapists see often.
+Here are some good CBT-based tips on how to help yourself during the rest of 2017

 Do Not Strive For Perfect

-With so many social media apps, unrealistic advertising and media, it’s impossible to not compare your life with just a small, idealized sample of other’s.
-If you are a perfectionist, it’s not always easy to remember to take a step back and assess reality.
-When we engage in comparison, we typically measure ourselves next to someone we already think is ‘better’ in some way or another.
+With so many social media apps, unrealistic advertising and media, it’s impossible to not compare your life with an idealized sample of others.
+For perfectionists, it’s not easy to remember to take a step back and assess reality.
+When we engage in comparison, we typically measure ourselves next to someone we already think is ‘better’ in some way.
 However, all that time comparing can have real consequences.
-A recent study among Facebook and Twitter users in the UK showed 62% feel inadequate and 60% feel jealous when using social media.
-The same study found half of participants from 18-34 felt ugly due to their time online.
+A recent study among Facebook and Twitter users showed 62% feel inadequate and 60% feel jealous when using social media.
+The same study found half of participants from 18-34 felt ugly due after time online.

 Are co-workers, ex’s, or family on social media fueling your feelings of inadequacy and stress?
-If you want to kick perfectionism to the curb, you want to turn off your phone, un-follow your “competition”, and kindly remind yourself that social media is not a representation of reality, even if just over the holidays.
+If you want to kick perfectionism to the curb, un-follow your “competition”, and kindly remind yourself that social media is not a representation of reality, even if just over the holidays.

 Temper Family Expectations

-It likely doesn’t need to be said that family can cause a lot of distress around the holidays, and even more so when you expect them to be ideal.
+Family can cause a lot of distress around the holidays, and even more so when you have lofty expectations.
 There is already enough pressure around this time of the year without adding perfectionism to the mix.
 Remember, you can’t control the actions of your family, but you can control your own.
 Part of walking the walk is that you can identify and reduce acting and thinking in ways that are not productive.

-It is similar to entering your debit card pin at a checkout.
-You are in a hurry, and for some reason your pin won’t work.
-However, instead of admitting defeat and using another card, you continue to enter the same pin.
+Trying to change others can be akin to entering a faulty debit card pin at checkout.
+You are in a hurry, and your code won’t work.
+Instead of admitting defeat, you continue to enter the same thing with growing frustration.
 Your blood pressure is rising, as is that of the cashier and the people behind you in line.
 All of this stress and anxiety could have been avoided if you simply stopped repeating the same unproductive habits and expectations.

 Beat Perfectionism by Shifting Perspectives- An Experiment in CBT